Marks of Time

 Manus Deery is an architect living in Derry~Londonderry.
 He is currently an Assistant Director in the Historic Environment Division of the Department for Communities in Northern Ireland.

-The site represent his views alone and should not be taken to represent the views of any other organisation or individual.
+The site contains his views alone and should not be taken to represent the views of any other organisation or individual.
 The debt of many authors whose books are listed in the further reading section is acknowledged.

 The support of the following organisations who sponsored the 2013/14 exhibition on Derry~Londonderry and the 2017 exhibition on Strabane, or who provided space to hang it, is acknowledged: Derry City and Strabane District Council Museum and Heritage Service; The Inner City Trust; The Honourable the Irish Society; The Playhouse; The Millennium Forum; The Irish Architectural Archive; The Alley Theatre.